ninewilli/a-little-game/README.md

 # Play by running the main function
 to java i create a little game
 # try to use java to write a game
-if i have tiem i will remake it if i have time இ௰இ
+if i have ti i will remake it if i have time இ௰இ
 # thank you for your star
 # gameplay
 # 1.Up, down to control character movement